pyranges/pyranges_1.x/docs/how_to_create.rst

   PyRanges with 20 rows, 6 columns, and 1 index columns.
   Contains 15 chromosomes and 2 strands.

-On the on other hand, you can create random intervals using :func:`pyranges.random`.
+On the on other hand, you can create random intervals using :func:`pyranges1.random`.
 By default, the data refers to the human genome (hg19):

   >>> pr.random(n=5, length=50, seed=123)